epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The base/startup directory contains scripts to help users set the required environment variables and path.
-The appropriate startup ﬁles should be executed before any EPICS builds.
+The appropriate startup files should be executed before any EPICS builds.

 Base Startup File Descriptions